 Read our blog post to know - How To Enable SSL On Joomla Website?

+Remember that security is a continuous effort and taking proactive measures to secure your website today will ensure its safety and success in the future.
 I hope this helps you!
 Share your tips with us if those are not listed here.